Hopes of Traquair.

-The village of Bold in Traquair Parish was situated adjacent to the Bold Burn which flowed into the River Tweed on its south bank a few files east of Walkerburn.
-(Maps showing the location of Bold can be viewed in the Hope Origins section of the Picture Gallery) The name is spelt in various other ways in the records and maps viz.
+The site of the village of Bold can be found on the south bank of the River Tweed a few miles east of the town of Walkerburn.
+According to maps the village was adjacent and indeed straddled the Bold burn as can be seen on maps - a list at foot of this page.
+The name is spelt in various other ways in the records and maps viz.
 Boll, Bole, Boale etc. The name survives to the present day with the Bold Burn, West Bold Farmhouse, and the topographical features of Boldrig and Boldhope.
 The latter being adjacent to the Minchmore Road – now part of the long distance footpath the Southern Upland Way.
 The site of the village of Bold is in the Tweed Valley Forest Park and is populated with Forestry Commission Housing and is known by them as Glenbenna.

-My interest in the village of Bold stems from the fact that my Hope Family tree commences with a John Hope whose first child Marion Hope was born in Bold in 1696.
+My interest in the village of Bold stems from the fact that my Hope ancestors are recorded there in the seventeenth century.
 There quite a number of Hope family lines in other Traquair Parish villages.
 My family were there in the eighteenth century but would appear to have dispersed during the latter part of the eighteenth and early part of the nineteenth century.
 By the first Census in 1841 and the commencement of the Statutory Records in 1855 they have more or less vanished from the Traquair Parish records.
 The name of the village of Bold also disappears from the Traquair records.

 Examination of the 1851 Census for Innerleithen shows five Hope families of which three, possibly four, had their origins in Bold.
-This indicates that there was a probable migration to Innerleithen as part of the Industrial Revolution when water powered woollen mills sprung up on most of the River Tweed towns.
+This indicates that there was a probable migration to Innerleithen as part of the Industrial Revolution with water powered woolen mills being constructed on the Tweed and its tributaries.
 Innerleithen was one of the first with the Caerlee Mill c1790.
 This migration would include the Hope families and other families residing in nearby small villages such as Bold.
-However not everybody went to the mills as there would also appear to be an increase in agriculture with farms expanding.
-Hence the migration is probably mainly the result of urbanisation caused by the Industrial Revolution but also as the result in the increase in agriculture due to the Agricultural Revolution and possibly connected with The Lowland Clearances.
+However not everybody went to the mills as there would also appear to be an increase in agriculture with farms expanding including that at West Bold.
+Hence the migration is probably mainly the result of urbanisation caused by the Industrial Revolution but also as the result in the increase in agriculture due to the Agricultural Revolution and possibly also connected with The Lowland Clearances.

 The completeness of the migration resulting in a village and also its name, such as Bold, disappearing completely is astonishing.
 However it would appear that other Traquair Parish villages suffered the same fate – two others are Tanielburn and Fethane1.
 All three were quite populace but I think that Bold was the largest and was the first to disappear.